bajpangosh/cloudflare-dns-purge-script/README.md

-Certainly!
-Below is a simple GitHub README file for the Cloudflare DNS Purge script:

 # Cloudflare DNS Purge Script

 This script allows you to delete all DNS records for a specified domain on Cloudflare using the Cloudflare API.